locationtech/geomesa/docs/user/cli/geotools.rst

     into the class path.
 Use the ``geomesa-gt classpath`` command in order to see what JARs are being used.

-Due to licensing restrictions, dependencies for shape file support must be separately installed.
+Due to licensing restrictions, dependencies for shapefile support must be separately installed.
 Do this with the following commands:

 .. code-block:: bash